AtsuLeVrai/nyxo.js/README.md

 ### Packages

-- **`cli`**: The Command Line Interface for managing and interacting with Nyx.js.
-Offers a range of utilities to set up, run, and maintain your Discord bots.
+- `core`: The core functionality of Nyx.js, providing the fundamental components that power the rest of the system.
-- **`core`**: The core functionality of Nyx.js, providing the fundamental components that power the rest of the system.
+- `create`: A CLI tool for generating new Nyx.js projects with ease, including templates and configurations.
-- **`gateway`**: Handles WebSocket connections and shard management for efficient communication with the Discord API.
+- `gateway`: Handles WebSocket connections and shard management for efficient communication with the Discord API.
-- **`nyxjs`**: The core package that ties all components together and serves as the main entry point for Nyx.js.
+- `nyxjs`: The core package that ties all components together and serves as the main entry point for Nyx.js.
-- **`panel`**: An administrative panel built with Next.js to monitor statistics like the number of guilds, members, and commands.
+- `panel` **_(not currently under development)_**: An administrative panel built with Next.js to monitor statistics like the number of guilds, members, and commands.
-- **`plugins`**: A set of optional plugins that extend the functionality of Nyx.js with additional features.
+- `plugins` **_(not currently under development)_**: A set of optional plugins that extend the functionality of Nyx.js with additional features.
-- **`rest`**: Manages RESTful API requests to Discord, with rate limiting and caching strategies for optimal performance.
+- `rest`: Manages RESTful API requests to Discord, with rate limiting and caching strategies for optimal performance.
-- **`voice`**: Enables voice connections and interactions, allowing bots to join voice channels and manage audio streams.
+- `voice` **_(not currently under development)_**: Enables voice connections and interactions, allowing bots to join voice channels and manage audio streams.

 ---